Tricks for Making the Perfect Gravy

 Gravy Made With Corn Starch

-Using corn starch is by far the easiest way to achieve perfect lump-free gravy.
-You simply add 1-3 tbsp. of cornstarch to a cup, add in enough water to mix it, and mix with a fork until corn starch is dissolved.
+- Using corn starch is by far the easiest way to achieve perfect lump-free gravy.
+You simply add 1 to 3 tbsp of cornstarch to a cup, add in enough water to mix it, and mix with a fork until corn starch is dissolved.

 I always add a little extra water to my roasting pan when I'm cooking a roast or a chicken or turkey.
 This prevents the meat juice from drying out and burning on the bottom of the pan and also results in more liquid to make gravy with.